Resilient-Labs/simple-api2-bootcamp2019a-week07/README.md

-# 📊 Project: Simple API 2
+# 📊 Project: Simple API - Quote of the Day

 ### Goal: Display quote of the day from Quotes on Design's API

-**View project in browser:** https://endev-quotesondesign-simple-api
+**View project in browser:** https://endev-quotesondesign-simple-api.netlify.com

 **!!important: must have CORS changer installed in browser to fetch data from API**